Nightstride/Nightstride/README.md

-[ident] Hey there!
+*Hey there!
 As you already know, I'm Barbara.
 I have lame h- ok ok, I understand that you already read my short Bio, so there's no need to write it here.
-(It's also boring to do the same thing over, and over, and over, and over, and over, and over, and over, and over again.)
+(It's also boring to do the same thing over, and over, and over, and over, and over, and over, and over, and over again.)*

 - I’m currently working on a piece of artwork!
 - I’m learning French. (see the line below this one)